lmhbali16/lmhbali16/README.md

 ### Hi there, my name is Hoang! 👋

-## I am a graduate software engineer from Hungary who is also Vietnamese!
+## I am a software engineer from Hungary who is also Vietnamese!
+Currently living in Sydney, Australia!

 - 🔭 I’m currently working at Nine, a broadcasting and news media company in Australia
 - 🌱 I’m currently learning algorithms and frontend